it-gro/hugo-theme-w3css-basic/README.md

   * optional data/testimonials (carousel (if js is enabled) )
   * optional data/clients      (carousel (if js is enabled) )
 * Fontawesome version 5 (local)
-* Google fonts - either via api or via local files (choose local to avoid tracking)
+* Google fonts - either via api or via local files (choose local to reduce tracking)
-* Optional google translate widget (if js is enabled - disable it to avoid tracking)
+* Optional google translate widget (if js is enabled - disable it to reduce tracking)
 * Contact page
   * optional formspree.io
   * mailto: without formspree.io (avoid tracking & leaking)
-  * google map (if js is enabled - do not provide coordinates to avoid tracking)
+  * google map (if js is enabled - do not provide coordinates to reduce tracking)
 * Search page
-  * google customizable search api (if js is enabled - just do not include search in menu to avoid tracking)
+  * google customizable search api (if js is enabled - just do not include search in menu to reduce tracking)
 * Alternative navigation instead of breadcrumbs (Top/Up/Down & pages on this level)
 * hugo-easy-gallery (including PhotoSwipe which needs js)